-Improve procedures and processes for maximum efficiency to maintain reasonable levels of Post RIF staff support services
+Goal 4: Improve procedures and processes for maximum efficiency.

 To streamline processes to maintain essential staff support services provided to the department programs.
-Completion date: June 30, 2013
+Completion date: Ongoing

-- 1. Re-distributing Fiscal duties among the remaining Fiscal staff and restored Fiscal positions. - 2.
-Re-distribute neighbor-island administrative services functions including copy/fax machine operations, telecom coordination, janitorial and grounds keeping contract administration, vehicle fuel and repair invoice processing, etc., to the restored Secretary positions on the islands of Hawaii, Maui and Kauai. - 3.
-Re-distribute all IT duties among the remaining Information Technology Specialist and the restored IT Specialist position. - 4.
-Train all administrative staff on new assigned duties
+- 1. Review fiscal processes, revise processes and procedures as needed to increase efficiencies and reduce redundancy. - 2.
+Review all administrative services functions including copy/fax machine operations, telecom coordination, janitorial and grounds keeping contract administration, vehicle fuel and repair invoice processing, etc., to increase efficiencies. - 3.
+Re-distribute IT duties for the Information Technology Specialists to allow each position to focus on areas more suited to their expertise and talents.